Catholic Church in colonial Rwanda: Catholic Church's spheres of influence

 Throughout the first part of the 20th century, the Catholic Church expanded its influence by becoming more involved in various industries such as education, distribution, media, leadership, agriculture, and healthcare.
 These advances gave the Catholic Church more power than the government.
 By the 1920s, the church has overtaken the king in the political hierarchy.
 This influence over the king is seen when King Musinga is exiled by the church, in 1931, and replaced by his son King Rudahigwa, who had been baptized and supported the Catholic Church.

 Education

 The first Western-style school was established by the White Fathers in 1905 in Nyanza.
-In the next twenty-five years, the school system become more expansive as more schools were established aimed at educating the sons of Tutsi chiefs.
+In the next twenty-five years, the school system became more expansive as more schools were established aimed at educating the sons of Tutsi chiefs.
 In the early 1930s, government schools were completely phased out and the missions gained control of the schools.